Non-urban metering

 As part of the non-urban metering framework, WaterNSW will continue to manage the compliance and ongoing maintenance of existing government-owned meters.

 If you are currently using a government-owned meter, we’ll be in touch before your rollout date.
-However if you have any questions regarding your government-owned meter, please contact us on 1300 662 077 or email meter.maintenance@waternsw.com.au.
+However, if you have any questions regarding your government-owned meter, please contact us on 1300 662 077 or email meter.maintenance@waternsw.com.au

-If you no longer want WaterNSW to provide and manage your government-owned meter, please complete this online opt-out form and we will contact you to discuss the next steps
+If you no longer want WaterNSW to provide and manage your government-owned meter, please complete this online opt-out form and we will contact you to discuss the next steps.
+Please note if you opt-out of the government-owned meter program you will be responsible for your metering equipment and ongoing compliance obligations, which includes engaging your own DQP.

 You can find more information using our: